theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 ---

 ![10 year anniversary](/assets/img/10-year-party-ballons.webp){: .left
-width="150" }It has ben 10 years now when this project started.
+width="150" }It has been 10 years now when this project started.
 It started all to learn a new programming language Python, and as a lazy programmer does, to automate stuff.